 Quality of Uncertainty Estimation.
 In order to quantitatively evaluate the uncertainty estimation accuracy, we adopt the widely used Sparsification plots as [3, 19, 17].
 Intuitively, Sparsification plots can reveal the degree to which the estimated uncertainty coincides with the true error.
-As

-Figure 3.
-Sparsification plot of our method for uncertainty accuracy evaluation.
-"Oracle" means the lower boundary by using ground truth error rank.
+As the reference, we also plot the optimal case ("Oracle") which represents the lower boundary by gradually removing pixel errors ranked by MSE between predicted alpha matte and the corresponding ground-truth.
+As shown in Figure 3,